Last updated on August 5th, 2021 at 05:49 pm

 How to get to the Payandé waterfalls

-From Ibague take the road towards Armenia.
+From Ibague take the road towards Armenia, the journey takes less than an hour.

 Location: Saladoblanco, Huila, Puracé National Natural Park